c-allergic/2024-Summer-UGRP/UGRP.typ

 To clarify it, we consider a simple multiplication of 3-bits binary numbers

 $ 5 times 7 = 35 arrow 111 times 101 = 100011, $
-the graphical representation of its vertical calculation and array multiplier is shown in @fig-problem-reductions.
+the graphical representation of its vertical calculation and array multiplier is shown in @fig:multiplier.

 #align([#figure(scale(canvas(length: 1cm, {
   import draw: *